-Want to start art journal?
-Don’t get overwhelm with so many tools.
+Want to start an art journal?
+Don’t get overwhelmed with so many tools.
 Listed here are the 10 art journal tools for the beginner.

 Actually last year I started doing a bullet journal, wrote tidbits of my life and shared it on Instagram but I felt uncomfortable sharing it.
-So about halfway of my journal I only shared mostly my artworks – the border paintings of my weekly journal and only written quotes from God Whispers an email I receive everyday as a member of Truly Rich Club.
-By the way Truly Rich Club is an amazing group where you can learn to earn passive income and spiritual abundances.
+So about half of my journal I only shared mostly my artworks – the border paintings of my weekly journal and only written quotes from God Whispers an email I receive every day as a member of Truly Rich Club.
+By the way, Truly Rich Club is an amazing group where you can learn to earn passive income and spiritual abundances.

-But because I love to create and IG is honestly a great platform where I can share and grow my skills, I decided to do art journal in a mixed media form of art.
+But because I love to create and IG is honestly a great platform where I can share and grow my skills, I decided to do an art journal in a mixed media form of art.
 I’ve never tried it but it is something I’d love to explore.
-I was actually inspired by Alisa Burke – I am in love of her art works that I thought I’d copy her but in the process of my journaling I found my own style.
+I was actually inspired by Alisa Burke – I am in love with her artworks that I thought I’d copy her but in the process of my journaling I found my own style.

 What is Art Journal?

 There is no specific definition for this but it actually depends on what the artist wants to do.
 It is either a journal of collections of art technique, palette, records of inspirations, or simply a creative expression of feeling through art or even adding some words.

 That’s what I like about keeping art journal because I am a person who changes interest most of the time and as much as I want to put everything inside my brain it is still better to document it on an art journal.
 This at least will keep the ideas and can be checked anytime.

 10 Art Journal Tools for the Beginner

 As a beginner, I only used the materials that I have on hand.
 I don’t want to get overwhelmed with so many stuff.
 Listed below are enough for me but I don’t limit myself to this tool.
 I know, eventually, I will explore another medium too.